What Accidents Could Result in a Spinal Cord Injury in Reading?

 According to the NSCISC, about 18,421 new spinal injuries occur in the United States each year, with an estimated 308,620 people currently living with SCI nationwide.
 The lifetime cost for a high cervical injury can exceed $6 million, depending on age at the time of injury.

 Understanding the types of accidents that frequently cause spinal cord injuries is critical for prevention strategies and potential liability.
-Let’s explore some of these common scenarios.
+Some common scenarios may include:

 Motor Vehicle Accidents